noynir/todo-angular2-ngrx/README.md

   Step2 - Real World - Adding Effects
   --------------
-  In this step we will add ngrx/effects to handle the async action we are making to fetch, create, update, delete tasks.
+  In this step we will add ngrx/effects to handle the async action we are making to fetch, create, update and delete tasks.

-  1.  so first we need to add a few actions, because we have async actions every action will have a start and an end action so basically we need to add to every action we created another action for the completed state. for instance we will now have a create_action and create_action_completed action.
+  1.  so first we need to add a few actions. because we have async actions, every action will have a start and an end action. so basically we need to add to every action we created another action for the completed state. for instance we will now have a create_task and create_task_completed action.
-  2.  becuase now we are also fetching the tasks from the server we also need 2 new actions for fetch_action and fetch_action_completed.
+  2.  becuase now we are also fetching the tasks from the server we also need 2 new actions for fetch_task and fetch_task_completed.
   2.  now let's setup the tasks effects:
       * create a file named tasks-effects inside the tasks folder
       ```